 As usual work beckoned for the first few hours of the day, but before 9 we were on our way to our first stop of the day at Morwenstow, a secluded spot on the coast which is home to an ancient church, and rectory with a very good cafe.

-The cliff was here are spectacular, and we strode out a loop along the cliffs, and back down a valley to the rectory where we rewarded ourselves with a delicious early lunch.
+The cliff's here are spectacular, so with gusto we strode out a loop along the cliffs, and back down a valley to the rectory where we rewarded ourselves with a delicious early lunch.